 It was also after Xena came home to us that I started being allowed to sleep in the big bed with Mom and Dad, even before the puppy did!
 I found out that schnauzer beards are tasty to lick and that dry dirt puddles are fun to roll in.

 So, here we are, my Dad and Mom and me and Xena.
 Andrew and Riley lived with us, and me and Riley got real close.
 Andrew is Mom’s son and Riley was Mom’s first “Don’t worry, we’re not going to keep him” dog.
 After five years, Andrew adopted him – well, they really adopted each other, and Riley still lives here on and off. * Riley used to be my boyfriend, but now I’ve hooked up with Achilles.

 I hope you enjoy reading about my life.
 Please go to the blogs with the category “bully” not the ones with the category “schnauzer.”
 (Those are Xena’s.)

 Love and wiggles, Lucy

-Pupdate: Andrew moved out in January 2018 and took Riley.
+* Andrew moved out in January 2018 and took Riley.
 He brought Riley back a couple of times to visit, but he just ignored me, no matter how hard I tried to get him to play or just be my guy again.
-My heart hurt for a long time, but I think I’m over him.
-Mom says it is Riley’s way of protecting his own heart since he knows we will almost never see each other.
+My heart hurt for a long time, but I am definitely over him.
+Mom says it was Riley’s way of protecting his own heart since he believes we will almost never see each other.
 That ended up not exactly true, as he comes and stays with us for a week at a time, and now we are friends.